 Chameleon is first seen courting the wealthy Blassie (Anne Jeffreys), who is wearing a glittery golden dress with a large pointed collar and long cuff sleeves.
 The vicious 'No Men' hounding Chamoleon however, are just in trampy rags and therefore not really worth covering at all.

 There are several gambling dens inside the fleets various ships, these beign staffed by croupiers in glittery golden outfits, with piping around the collar, as well as arranged in a 'V' shape down the front - the outfit also has an emblem on the front, and has strips down the side.
-One of these golden croupier outfits was worn again in the Quantum Leap episode 'Future Boy' by a background character in the titular serial.
+One of these golden croupier outfits was worn again in the

 Less flashily dressed are the 'Nomen' warrior tribe hunting after Chameleon, who wear simple vests (made of a faint lattice pattern) and robes, the conical helmets being the most striking part of their attire.